 If your symptoms don't go away

 Sometimes, but not often, when people are screened for sleep apnea, other overlapping sleep disorders go undiscovered.
-It's possible that a person may have both sleep apnea and another sleep disorder such as narcolepsy or idiopathic hypersomnia that are causing them to feel tired all the time.
+It's possible that a person may have both sleep apnea and another sleep disorder such as narcolepsy or idiopathic hypersomnia that is causing them to feel tired all the time.

 Once they are being treated for sleep apnea, and discover that their symptoms of excessive daytime sleepiness aren't going away, then it may be necessary to have a follow-up study to reveal any other overlapping disorders.Depending on the symptoms it may be recommended that you take another polysomnogram, or have a multiple sleep latency test (MSLT), or a maintenance of wakefulness test (MWT) to diagnose or rule out any other disorders.